Color Fill

-cnFillOn = True, turns on the color fill.
+cnFillOn = True turns on color fill for a contour plot

 cnLevelSelectionMode = "ManualLevels"